rehypejs/rehype-dom/readme.md

 ## When should I use this?

 You can use this project when you want to use rehype in browsers.
-It’s much smaller compared to the APIs used by “normal” rehype because it uses DOM APIs to parse HTML and serialize hast.
+It has a smaller footprint in browsers compared to `rehype` itself as it uses DOM APIs to do its work.
 However, DOM APIs:

 *   …cannot provide positional information (each node knowing where it originated), which is frequently needed when working with rehype
+*   …do not have formatting options that `rehype-stringify` exposes
 *   …can provide varying results in different (especially older) browsers
 *   …are safe, but untrusted HTML in browsers is always unsafe